kriswuollett/dev_utils/README.md

 # env_helper

-Simply build environment files for development purposes with `env_helper`.
+Simply build environment for development purposes with `env_helper`.
 It easily generates typed password files that can be loaded into platforms like Docker as secrets data.

 ## Usage